Shin-Sekai, A nostalgic journey through Osaka's vibrant history and flavors

 Introduction

-In 1912, Shinsekai was completed.
-It is divided into the southern part, which is modeled after New York, and the northern part, which is modeled after Paris.
-Tsukimi Park was opened in 1912 and closed in 1923.
+In 1912, the New World was completed.
+It consists of the southern part modeled after New York and the northern part modeled after Paris.
+The Moon God Park was open from 1912 until its closure in 1923.
 However, this place has a long history and unique characteristics.

-There are many inexpensive restaurants, cheap clothing stores, cinemas, Japanese chess, mahjong clubs, and pinball arcades in the vicinity.
-Many places have signs for "Tsutenkaku," a symbol tower of Osaka that is located here.
+There are many affordable eateries, cheap clothing stores, cinemas, Japanese chess, mahjong clubs, and pinball leagues nearby.
+Many places are marked with "Tsutenkaku," which is the iconic tower located in Osaka.

 Opening hours Most restaurants stay open until 23:00.